Shilo/PixiNet/README.md

 # PixiNet

-Easy Godot multiplayer nodes and tools that work seamlessly with Godot's networking.
+Easy Godot multiplayer nodes and scripts that work seamlessly with Godot's networking.